JudeWillmer/Microsoft-Intune-Administration-Lab/01 - Entra ID and Device Enrolment/README.md

 ## Objective

-Create an **assigned security group** in **Microsoft Entra ID** and add the appropriate user as a member to support group-based access and future **Microsoft Intune** policy assignments.
+Create an assigned security group in Microsoft Entra ID and add the appropriate user as a member to support group-based access and future Microsoft Intune policy assignments.

 ---

 ## Implementation

-I created a new **Security** group named **IT Department** within the **JayTech Ltd** Microsoft Entra ID environment and configured the membership type as **Assigned**.
+I created a new Security group named IT Department within the JayTech Ltd Microsoft Entra ID environment and configured the membership type as Assigned.

-I assigned **Jude Willmer** as the group owner and manually added **Hardy Souza** as a member of the group.
+I assigned Jude Willmer as the group owner and manually added Hardy Souza as a member of the group.
 This provides a central method of grouping IT department users rather than managing access and future policy assignments individually.

-Using security groups in this way will also allow the **IT Department** group to be used for targeted **Microsoft Intune** configurations and application deployments later in the environment.
+Using security groups in this way will also allow the IT Department group to be used for targeted Microsoft Intune configurations and application deployments later in the environment.

 ---